Warning: This blog post (learning to dry camp) might make you a better human.

-Therefore, if you are not wanting to deal with a portable waste tank, your black tank is likely your biggest limitation on how long you can dry camp in one spot.
+Therefore, if you do not want to deal with a portable waste tank, your black tank is likely your most significant limitation on how long you can dry camp in one spot.

 How do you know how long you can go without needing to dump?
 Simple.
 Use it in campgrounds and don't connect to sewer.
 See how long it takes to fill up!

 This will also help you to know if you have a clog when you ARE connected to sewer.
 (If it gets 'full' way sooner than it should, you know it's a clog.)

 There are a few things you can do to try to extend your toilet tank timeline:

 - DON'T put your TP down the toilet.
 Throw it into a garbage can dedicated to that waste.

 - Men, if you can go number 1 outside, go ahead.
 Be one with nature!